tikibozo/plexarr/README.md

 So this is a sanitized version of what I'm running.
 My hope is someone getting started finds this and it helps them in some way.
 Linux filesystems, permissions, docker compose, networking, etc. knowledge is assumed.
 I did all this with a lot of searching around the internet to cobble everything together - so it's all out there.

 In order to adapt this for your use it'll help to know some details about my topology so you can copy them or adjust as appropriate.
-While I've consolidated everything down to one router and one server (about to move/downsize my living arrangements), this was originally distributed such that storage + plex was on one system, and another system had all the arrs to manage media.
+While I've consolidated everything down to one router and one server (below), this was originally distributed such that storage + plex was on one system, and another system had all the arrs to manage media.
 Essentially which system you use the various compose projects on is up to you.
 Similarly, I moved monitoring into Azure with a local proxy, but you could either not use that stuff at all, or run the server on your network as I was initially doing.

 Using Homepage inside Organizer to replace it's summary page is pretty slick it turns out:
 ![Dashboard using Homepage in Organizr](./homepage_organizr.png?raw=true "Dashboard using Homepage in Organizr")